 - requires a formal access application, for example because consultation with a third party is required.

 The GIPA Act encourages NSW Health Pathology to release as much information as possible, in an appropriate way, free of charge (or at the lowest reasonable cost).
-To find out more, contact the Information Manager on phone +61 2 4920 4000.
+To find out more, contact the Release of Information Officer on phone +61 2 4920 4000.

 A request may be made at any time for other information held by NSW Health Pathology.
 While we reserve the right to require a formal access application be made, we will generally provide the following types of information in response to informal applications: